-In conducting our business, identifying, managing, and mitigating risks are core.
-We have strong risk management, governance, and controls in place to ensure we consider and actively manage all the different types of risk the Group faces.
-The purpose of this is to protect our business, employees and reputation.
-Managing risks actively helps us earn the trust of our stakeholders and maintain our integrity as a sound and responsible business.
+Identifying, managing, and mitigating risks are central to conducting our business.
+We have strong risk management, governance, and controls in place to ensure we consider and actively manage all the different types of risks the Group faces.
+The purpose of this is to protect our business, Employees, and reputation.
+Managing risks actively helps us to earn the trust of our stakeholders and maintain our integrity as a sound and responsible business.
 The Enterprise Risk Management Policy governs how we identify and manage risks.
-It establishes risk definitions, roles and responsibilities to ensure clarity and effective risk management.
+It establishes risk definitions, roles, and responsibilities to ensure clarity and effective risk management.

-In the Group, we are all, regardless of position, role, function or location, responsible for identifying and managing risks within our area.
+In the Group, we are all, regardless of position, role, function, or location, responsible for identifying and managing risks within our area.
 We can only take risks that comply with the Group's risk appetite, and we must collaborate with each other to avoid and reduce risks outside our risk appetite.
-We manage our risks in accordance with the
+We manage our risks in accordance with the Governing Documents.

-Governing Documents.

-We support a strong risk culture by being aware, alert and proactive towards risk.
+We support a strong risk culture by being aware, alert, and proactive towards risk.